5 reasons why you should spend your kids' inheritance

 One of the most common wishes among parents worldwide is a desire to see their children make it on their own.
 The overwhelming majority of financially successful people are first-generation wealth builders, meaning they didn’t inherit their money but accumulated it from saving, investing, or building a business – or a combination of all those things.
 The values of hard work, dedication, and frugality are almost universal among financially successful people.
 Most people appreciate that handing such values down to your kids is very important.
 As such, leaving a large inheritance to your children may be more harmful than helpful.
 This is because like anything in life, the less we work for something the less we seem to value it.
 Giving your children a large inheritance can create a sense of privilege and reduce their desire to work as hard as you did.

-Most of the world’s wealthy elite also realise this, and in recent years figures as diverse as Warren Buffet, Michael Bloomberg, Sting, and Bill Gates have all taken steps to give away their fortunes instead of passing it to the next generation.
+Most of the world’s wealthy elite also realise this, and in recent years people as diverse as Warren Buffet, Michael Bloomberg, Sting, and Bill Gates have all taken steps to give away their fortunes instead of passing it to the next generation.

 5. Legal costs, delays, and challenges to your will